jsaylor525/puzzle-solutions/django_example/README.md

 * Create isolated environments with their own directories
 * Separates your Django project instances
 * Now very easy to setup on Windows!

+## Getting started

+* Download python - already have 3.5.3 installed
+* Download pip - already have 9.0.1 upgrading to 9.0.3
+* * Makesure to do in admin cmd window, errored out in standard cmd window.
+*